DerekSnell/zephyr/boards/arm/mimxrt1064_evk/doc/index.rst

 If the west flash or debug commands fail, and the command hangs while executing runners.jlink, confirm the J-Link debug probe is configured, powered, and connected to the EVK properly.
-See :ref:`Using J-Link` for more details.
+See :ref:`Using J-Link RT1064` for more details.

 .. _MIMXRT1064-EVK Website: